Mhyahs/Glint/README.md

 ## Screenshots

 Here are some screenshots from Glint.
-Make sure to upload your images to `assets/screenshots/` and update the paths if needed.

 ![Gameplay](assets/screenshots/game_play.png)
 *gameplay*